 How do you accept online payments from your customers?
 Do you use PayPal or any other 3rd party payment gateway?
-If that’s the case, you do not need to store confidential information of your customers (like credit card number, expiry date, etc.) on your website.
+If that’s the case, you do not need to store confidential information of your customers (like credit card numbers, expiry dates, etc.) on your website.

 When you don’t have any confidential information on your website, you are not at any risk of a security breach.

 #5 Using security plugins

 No matter which CMS platform you are using, you will find plenty of security plugins and modules to protect your website.